cbemben/freesolo/README.md

-# Listener
+# Free Solo

-This is a package to help handle unstructred text data and contains pipelines for sentiment anlaysis relying on Spacy.
+This is a package to help facilitate unsupervised learning.
+Like the craziest climbers scaling epic walls without the aid of ropes, data too can go unaided in it's journey to insight.